r4plh/GISS/README.md

   - Check if the GitHub context addresses the user’s query.
   - If yes, reference that context to answer in a concise, accurate way.
   - If not, politely say that the issues don’t fully answer the question and use its own knowledge base.
-- This is powered by the Gemini 1.5 flash model.
-The system instruction is:
+- This is powered by the Gemini 1.5 flash model

   ```
   "You are a conversational code query resolver expert.
 You have access to GitHub issues,